Anxiety

 • degradation relating to climate change

-This ongoing or unrelenting worry and tension may be accompanied by physical symptoms, such as restlessness, feeling on-edge or easily fatigued, difficulty concentrating, muscle tension or problems sleeping.
-Often the worries focus on everyday things such as job responsibilities and family health, etc.
+This ongoing or unrelenting worry and tension may be accompanied by physical symptoms, such as restlessness, feeling on-edge or easily fatigued, difficulty concentrating, muscle tension, or problems sleeping.
+Often, the worries focus on everyday things such as job responsibilities, family health, etc.

 To understand panic disorder in any measure, we must first discuss what a panic attack is.
 A panic attack is a feeling of intense fear that comes on suddenly and peaks within 10 to 20 minutes.
 The initial trigger of the fear can be known or unknown.
 Its physical symptoms can mimic a heart attack.
 You may also experience:

-• Sweating, Chest pain and Heart palpitations.
-All of which may contribute to this feeling of choking, which can make you think you’re having a heart attack or “going crazy.”
+• Sweating, Chest pain, and Heart palpitations.
+All of these may contribute to this feeling of choking, which can make you think you’re having a heart attack or “going crazy.”

 • Shaking, Chills, and Hot flashes